Qf1rst/Custom-Golems/README.md

 # Custom Golems Mod
 (Fabric, 1.19.2)

-You can build each golem from the corresponding blocks and a new block, the Mutated Pumpkin (Crafting recipe: Carved Pumpkin + Lantern).
+You can build each golem like an Iron Golem from the corresponding blocks and a new block, the Mutated Pumpkin (Crafting recipe: Carved Pumpkin + Lantern).
 You can also tame each golem with the corresponding blocks like a dog, so that it teleports after the player.

 ## Now to all the golems and their features: